-Introducing Your New Family Member to Your Pet
+Introducing Your Pet to Your Newborn

-Beyond the early days
+After the early days

 As your baby gets older and starts to crawl, you’ll need to baby-proof the house in more ways than you’d think:

-- Make sure that your cat’s litter box is out of reach and covered up – do this slowly and in small increments, as your cat is a creature of habit and will need lots of time to get used to a new position in the house!
+Make sure that your cat’s litter box is out of reach and covered up – do this slowly and in small increments, as your cat is a creature of habit and will need lots of time to get used to a new position in the house!

-- Always store your pet’s food and toys out of reach.
+Always store your pet’s food and toys out of reach.

-- Clean your pet’s toys and bedding regularly.
+Clean your pet’s toys and bedding regularly.

 Avoid playing wild games with your dog while your baby is around – keep these activities for the park, or avoid them altogether.